-1 Step One: Contact Your Guidance Counselor.
+Step One: Contact Your Guidance Counselor.
 You should contact your school guidance counselor to indicate your intention to take the SHSAT and/or audition for LaGuardia High School.

-2 Step Two: Obtain a Test or Audition Ticket.
+Step Two: Obtain a Test or Audition Ticket.
 Prior to the testing/audition date, your school guidance counselor will provide you with a SHSAT Admission Ticket and/or a ticket for admission to the LaGuardia High School auditions.
 This ticket will indicate the location of the test/audition site, the date and time of the SHSAT/audition, your student ID number (for NYC public school students only), and the school code number of your current school.
 If you have a conflict with the test date to which you have been assigned, inform your counselor immediately to arrange an alternate test date.
+Once Admission Tickets have been issued, students are expected to test on the date and time indicated on their ticket.
 Your test site is based on the location of your current school, not where you live.
+Students with special needs or approved 504 accommodations should check their Admission Ticket and make sure they are scheduled for the appropriate date (see page 9) with the appropriate accommodations.
+Inform your counselor immediately if there are any concerns.

-Step Three: Rank Your Choices (SHSAT
+Q Step Three: Rank Your Choices (SHSAT

-Only).
+only).
 On the back of the Admission Ticket you will need to rank, in priority order, your choices for the Specialized High Schools to which you want to apply.
-You will need to submit your ranking of the Specialized High School(s) on the day of the test, and the ticket must be signed by your parent.
-You and your parents will need to determine the Specialized High School(s) for which you wish to be considered and the ranking order in which you will list them on your answer sheet.
+You will need to submit your ranking of the Specialized High School(s) on the day of the test, and the ticket must be signed by your parent/guardian.
+You and your parents/guardian will need to determine the Specialized High School(s) for which you wish to be considered and the ranking order in which you will list them on your answer sheet.
+Students will be considered for admission to a Specialized High School based on choices made on the answer sheet and the score attained on the SHSAT.
+Please note the choices of schools made on the SHSAT answer sheet will only include the Specialized High Schools.
+Choices of other high school programs should be made on the High School Application.
 Consider the focus of the academic program, the size of the school, travel arrangements, as well as travel time.
 You may choose to apply for only one school, or you can choose to apply to as many as eight schools.
 To increase your chances of being offered a seat in one of the Specialized High Schools, you are encouraged to choose as many schools as possible that interest you; however, you should only list schools that you wish to attend if you are offered a seat.
 Once choices have been submitted on the day of the test, they may not be changed.